mykovasyl/phase-4-project-concert-goer/README.md

 Shut down servers with control+C.

+## Migrations

+To set up the database using migrations, run 'rails db:migrate'.

+If changes need to be made to a migration, first run 'rails db:rollback' until you've rolled back the migration you're looking to change.
+After making the necessary changes, run 'rails db:migrate' once again.

+New migrations can be created using the rails generator 'rails g migration NAME_OF_MIGRATION'.
+Remember to use '--no-test-framework' at the end of a generator if you're not building out your own test code.

+If you make a mistake when creating the generator in CLI, run 'rails d migration NAME_OF_MIGRATION'

 ## Seeding

 The seed file includes a template for seeding data.
 To make seeding easier, the faker gem was included in the Gemfile.
 Get more info on [faker gem here](https://github.com/faker-ruby/faker)

+Run 'rails db:seed' to seed data.

+If there are issues with the seed data and new data needs to be used, comment out the seed file and run 'rails db:reset' to drop and re-setup the DB.